-First, it is argued that the early church never possessed the entire New Testament, hence, a New Testament pattern could not have been required as the norm for the entire family of God in that era, the obligations set forth in the New Testament are not patterns for today.
+It is argued that the early church never possessed the entire New Testament.
+Since a New Testament pattern could not have been required as the norm for the entire family of God in that era, the obligations set forth in the New Testament are not patterns for today.

 Second, even if the early church had relatively less information available, we must take into consideration the fact that God may have been more tolerant of “knowledge weaknesses” in that period of progressive revelation than He now would be when we have access to the whole New Testament in its completed format.

-(3) It is clear that the early saints did practice “pattern theology” (cf. Acts 2:42; Romans 6:3-4; 17-18; 16:17; 1 Corinthians 1:10).
-If one may adapt Christianity to his personal and/or cultural preferences, how could he even “depart from the faith”? (cf. 2 Thessalonians 2:1ff; 1 Timothy 4:1ff).
+Third, it is clear that the early saints did practice “pattern theology” (cf. Acts 2:42; Rom.
+6:3-4; 17-18; 16:17; 1 Cor.
+1:10).
+If one may adapt Christianity to his personal or cultural preferences, how could he ever “depart from the faith”? (cf. 2 Thes.
+2:1ff; 1 Tim.
+4:1ff).

 Two things may be said in response to this quibble.

-(1) The alleged parallel is specious.
-There is absolutely no evidence that the saints of the early church were ever commanded to kiss one another per se as a method of greeting, and I know of no scholar who has ever argued that position.
+First, the alleged parallel is specious.
+There is absolutely no evidence that the saints of the early church were ever commanded to kiss one another as a method of greeting.
+And I know of no scholar who has ever argued that position.